kingsley-devy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 13. 13-unique: print only words that appear only once, one line per word, word should be sorted"

 * 14. 14-findthatword: Display lines containing the pattern "root from the fthe /etc/passwd"

+* 15. 15-countthatword: Display the number of lines that contain the pattern "bin" in the file /etc/paswd